A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

 \subsubsection{Quantitative Comparison}

 To evaluate the performance of the competing TMOs quantitatively, we adopt two objective metrics: TMQI~\cite{yeganeh2012objective} and NLPD~\cite{laparra2017perceptually}.
 TMQI is specifically designed for cross-dynamic-range image quality evaluation.
 It combines structural fidelity (denoted by $\mathrm{SF}$) and statistical naturalness (denoted by $\mathrm{SN}$) measurements to assess a tone-mapped image with reference to the corresponding HDR image.
 NLPD can also be applied to the cross-dynamic-range scenario because of the divisive normalization step, which serves as a form of local gain control.
 A larger TMQI or a smaller NLPD value indicates better predicted quality.
-Table~\ref{tab:tmqi_nlpd_time_score} shows the \textit{ten-fold cross-validation} results, from which we have several interesting observations.
+Table~\ref{tab:tmqi_nlpd_time_score} shows the results, from which we have several interesting observations.
 First, local operators generally outperform global operators in terms of TMQI.
 This is not surprising because TMQI is biased towards comparing local structure similarity, which is the design focus of local TMOs.
 Such result discrepancy is less pronounced in terms of NLPD.
-Second, DNN-based methods are not necessarily better than the conventional methods.
-This is also reasonable as it is generally difficult (and conceptually impossible) to specify ground-truth LDR images, otherwise the problem of HDR image tone mapping is readily solvable.
+Second, DNN-based methods are not necessarily better than conventional methods.
+This is also reasonable as it is generally difficult (and conceptually impossible) to specify ground-truth LDR images, otherwise, the problem of HDR image tone mapping is readily solvable.
 As a consequence, with a limited number of paired data (and a set of unpaired data) for supervised (and semi-supervised) training, the learned DNNs may be weak at generalizing to unseen challenging HDR scenes, producing unexpected visually annoying appearances.
-Third, as expected, NLPD-Opt achieves the best performance in terms of NLPD, followed by the proposed TMO and LLF.
-Fourth, it is interesting to see that the proposed method achieves the best performance measured by TMQI, which provides strong justifications for the perceptual optimality of our method.
+Third, as expected, NLPD-Opt achieves the best performance in terms of NLPD, followed by PS-TMO and Le21 (the preliminary version of PS-TMO with human specification of the working maximum luminance).
+Fourth, it is interesting to see that PS-TMO achieves the best performance measured by TMQI, which provides strong justifications for the perceptual (sub-)optimality of PS-TMO.